atishchandra/Profile/README.md

 - 📋 Working on Oracle Db to perform tasks like DB script execution, DB backup - DB restoration via data pump utility, creating tablespace, Generating AWR report on reported issue etc.
 - 📋 Working on PostgreSQL and MySQL for delivering SQL's, DB Backup and Restoration, Access Rights etc.
 - 🕹️ Performing deployments of Applications with in-house Automation Deployment tool called Indusgen & parallauncher.
-- 💡Using in-house monitoring tools like Introscope, and Pacific for (URL down, Server down, CPU and memory health check).
+- 💡 Using in-house monitoring tools like Introscope, and Pacific for (URL down, Server down, CPU and memory health check).
 - ⏱️ Automation Batch/Job Configuration, Scheduling, Execution & monitoring in Dollar Universe / Univiewer ($U) & Crontab.
-- 💻Linux Server health check and Free File system space.
+- 💻 Managing exchange interface of the application with partner applications.
+- 📋 Contributes to Incident handling, Documentation and Level 3 Support of Applications.

 ❣️ From [Atish Chandra](https://github.com/atishchandra)